StefanSchwartze/react-lesson/slides.md

     fetchGithubProjectsSomehow().then(
       projects => {
         const filteredProjects = somePreprocessing(projects)
-        this.githubProjects = filteredProjects
+        this.githubProjects = filteredProjects // ERROR! wrong this context
-        this.state = "done"
+        this.state = "done" // ERROR! wrong this context
       },
       error => {
         this.state = "error"